South Dakota Group Health Insurance Plans: Comprehensive Coverage for Your Business

 Think creatively about how to add to employee satisfaction without spending heavily.
 For example, many employees want flexible hours and remote work options.
 Depending on your company’s needs, allowing workers to shift their schedules or work from a different location might not have a financial cost.
 But in return, you could reap the reward of an engaged, dedicated team.

-Call 800 -903-6066 to get a free consultation on South Dakota Group Health Insurance & Employee Benefits Plans
+Call 800 -903-6066 to get a free consultation on South Dakota Corporate Health Insurance & Workplace Perks Plans

 Relevant Statistics

-• Over 70% of businesses in South Dakota offer group health insurance coverage to their employees.
+• Over 70% of businesses in South Dakota offer team healthcare insurance coverage to their workers.

-• The average annual premium for group health insurance in South Dakota is $7,800 per employee.
+• The average annual premium for group medical coverage is $7,800 per employee.

-• Approximately 90% of employers in South Dakota with more than 50 employees provide group health insurance benefits.
+• Approximately 90% of employers with more than 50 crew members provide collective healthcare benefits.

-• South Dakota has seen a 15% increase in the number of companies offering group health insurance over the past five years.
+• South Dakota has seen a 15% increase in the number of companies offering team health protection over the past five years.

-• Around 80% of employees enrolled in group health insurance plans in South Dakota have access to dental and vision coverage as well.
+• Around 80% of employees enrolled in group medical protection plans have access to dental and vision coverage as well.

 General Facts